Kong/docs.konghq.com/app/enterprise/1.3-x/developer-portal/structure-and-file-types.md

   - **required**: false
   - **type**: `boolean`
   - **default**: `true`
-  - **description**: This optional attribute is `true` by default and determines whether a piece of content should be rendered. (no route or page will be created when set to `false`)
+  - **description**: This optional attribute is `true` by default and determines whether a piece of content should be rendered. (no route or page gets created when this value is set to `false`)
 - `stub`
   - **required**: false
   - **type**: `string`